cristhian-munoz007/elba-blog/src/blogs/what-is-a-hedge-fund.md

 But for a quick primer watch [this](https://www.youtube.com/watch?v=lji-jNsXmAM) on youtube.

 There are other extremely sucessful funds, which you'll see in that youtube channel too.
-The best ones are: Citadel, Jane Street, DE Shaw, Two Sigma, HRT, and Millenium (parent of WorldQuant) of course :)
+Some of them are: Citadel, Jane Street, DE Shaw, Two Sigma, and HRT.

 ### Closing thoughts